Dr Natalie Welden

 - Lecturer in Environmental Science and Sustainability (School of Interdisciplinary Studies)

-Natalie grew up in a family of keen kayakers and has always wanted a job in which she could be close to water and call it work (even if it never felt like it).
+Natalie grew up in a family of keen kayakers and has always wanted a job in which she could be close to water and call it work.

 Her first forays into biology began with catching tadpoles, dragonfly nymphs and fish fry, graduating to a fishing rod bought for her 9th birthday.
-This early education led her to study Ecology at Derby University (2005-2008), where she specialised in aquatic habitats and spending a summer canoeing up and down the River Trent sampling benthic invertebrates in an effort to determine the impacts of power station effluent.
+This early education led her to study Ecology at Derby University (2005-2008), where she specialised in aquatic habitats, spending her final summer canoeing up and down the River Trent sampling benthic invertebrates in an effort to determine the impacts of power station effluent.

 After leaving Derby she travelled north, studying for an MSc in Marine Environmental Management at the University of York (2009-2010), focusing on anthropogenic impacts on estuarine environments.
 Over this period she also worked at the Environment Agency, in the routine monitoring of river health, continuing her work on freshwater invertebrates, this time as indicators of riverine pollution.